Manuals

 Alternatives for attaching the net to the pen’s handrail posts are:

-5.4 Attachment of carry rope from the waistline in the net to the pen for nets designed for this
+5.4 Attachment of lifting rope from the waistline in the net to the pen for nets designed for this

-The attachment point for carry rope from e.g. ScaleAQ Midgard® Net is between the floating tubes on the brackets adapted to this.
-See Figure 5.4.1.
-Loops on the main rope are attached to the bottom of the handrail post.
+The attachment point for lifting rope from e.g. ScaleAQ Midgard® Net is between the pipes in the floating collar on the brackets adapted to this.
+See Figure 19.
+Loops on the main rope are attached to the bottom of the handrail post, see the alternatives in Figure 15-17.

 • When using sinker tube, all the net attachments to the pen must be fastened before lowering the sinker tube.